zhousarah/azure-compute-docs/articles/service-fabric/how-to-managed-cluster-networking.md

 # Configure network settings for Service Fabric managed clusters

 Service Fabric managed clusters are created with a default networking configuration.
-This configuration consists of an [Azure Load Balancer](/azure/load-balancer/load-balancer-overview) with a public ip, a VNet with one subnet allocated, and an NSG configured for essential cluster functionality.
+This configuration consists of an [Azure Load Balancer](/azure/load-balancer/load-balancer-overview) with a public ip, a virtual network with one subnet allocated, and an NSG configured for essential cluster functionality.
 There are also optional NSG rules applied such as allowing all outbound traffic by default that is intended to make customer configuration easier.
 This document walks through how to modify the following networking configuration options and more:

 - [Manage NSG Rules](#nsgrules)
 - [Manage RDP access](#rdp)